Sandy, Bedfordshire: Rail

 Sandy railway station is located on the East Coast Main Line and provides half-hourly trains south to central London and beyond to Horsham, and north to Peterborough.
 Journey times to London are typically around 40 minutes.
 The station is managed and served by Thameslink and Great Northern.

 Past and future rail links

-The Varsity Line, which connected Oxford to Cambridge, ran through Sandy until 1967, stopping at Girtford Halt at the north end of the bypass.
+The Varsity Line, which connected Oxford to Cambridge, ran through Sandy until 1967.
+Girtford Halt was a short-lived station on the Varsity Line in the Girtford area of the town between 1938 and 1940.
 From Bedford to Sandy, the line has been paved over and is now part of the NCR 51 cycle route.

 In January 2020, East West Rail Ltd, which exists to re-establish the Oxford–Cambridge rail link, announced a new route between Bedford and Cambridge that will bypass Sandy, with a new station 'in the Tempsford area'.

 Bus

 The no.73 Stagecoach East bus service, runs half-hourly Monday - Saturday between Biggleswade, Sandy and Bedford.
 No Sunday service.